progprnv/Hackathon-Winning-Tips-Tricks/Readme.md

-This the only repo u need in hackathons!!
+This the only repo u need in hackathons!! ## MALLU EDITIONNN

 അറിയിപ്പ് A.ka.
 NOTE: chatgpt aint harmed in this repo :xd

 # STEP 0 - "THE MOST IMPORTANT THING"

-1) Know your timeframe
+1) Know your time-frame

 2) Dont try to make complicated features.
 Start from building a small stuff ... then update concurrently.